 Olive trees are native to the Mediterranean where they thrive in full sun with relatively high temperatures in the Summer and mild Winters, in well draining soil and fairly dry conditions.

 If your olive tree is losing leaves it is usually because it is living in conditions that are significantly contrary to their preferred conditions.

-Olive trees need to be in the sunniest place in your garden, to have enough energy to sustain itself and for the energy intensive process of developing and producing olives in the Summer.
+Olive trees need to be in the sunniest place in your garden, to have enough energy to sustain themselves and for the energy-intensive process of developing and producing olives in the Summer.

 The most common cause of olive leaves dropping is a lack of light as olives prefer open sunny areas.
 In shady conditions, the olive leaves often turn brown and drop off and do not produce any fruit.

 The other major cause of olive trees dropping their leaves is in response to cold temperatures and olives struggle to survive in harsh Winters.

 How resilient your olive tree is to cold temperatures depends on the age, size, and maturity of the tree, with younger smaller trees being more likely to drop all their leaves and die back in Winter.